softeer5th/data_engineering_course_materials/missions/W1/M3/README.md

 ### Modules

 #### **`importer.py`**
-Extracts data from Wikipedia and saves it to a JSON file.
+Extracts data from data source and parse it to structured format.

 Supported Data Source:
 - Wikipedia